 Volume 1: The Nature and Purposes of Physical Education

-In the previous blog we explored Gard and Wright’s 2001 paper which challenges the wholesale acceptance of “obesity” as an epidemic.
+Two week's ago I explored Gard and Wright’s 2001 paper which challenges the wholesale acceptance of “obesity” as an epidemic.
 They were concerned with what they see as physical education’s uncritical acceptance of ‘expert’ testimony as to the existence of obesity - testimony they believe to be based on scientific evidence that was both “unstable and contestable”.
 The resulting conversation on the blog, but more particularly on twitter, was unsupportive of this position, although the idea of being more critical was accepted.
 The paper, written more than a decade ago, might be considered dated with regards to such a fast paced debate but it does raise wider concerns around our frequently uncontested acceptance of news stories

-In this week’s blog we explore a paper written more than 25 years ago but which predicted the death of physical education as a curriculum subject.
+In this week’s blog I explore a paper written more than 25 years ago but which predicted the death of physical education as a curriculum subject.
 In his ‘retrospective’ piece Shirl Hoffman (1987) reports on the death note of physical education in Florida in the year 2020.
 Using educational debates from the 70s and 80s as his evidence base, Hoffman joins the dots together in unexpected ways.
 However, many of his arguments are still reflected in the debates that run through physical education at present.
 The learning of our children is too frequently set upon by ROBers (Roll out the ball specialists who do little in the way of teaching).
 Furthermore, as concerns mount over lost Olympic legacies and increasingly sedentary lifestyles the words of Hoffman increasingly serve as a warning of what might be if we do nothing.

 Hoffman, S.J.
 (1987/2012).
 Dreaming the impossible dream: the decline and fall of physical education.
 In D. Kirk (ed) Physical Education. (pp. 133-147), London: Routledge.